Industry Solutions

 Retailers do not need to adopt AI across every function at once.
 BCG outlines a clear sequence for 2026 that applies broadly to retailers at any stage of their AI journey.

-• Define a strategic AI endgame.
-Decide whether the business aims to be a destination retailer that customers seek out directly, or an evaluation retailer that wins through recommendations from AI platforms, since this choice shapes where to invest.
+- Define a strategic AI endgame.
+Decide which retailer you intend to be.
+A destination that customers come to directly, or an evaluation retailer that wins through AI recommendations.
+The answer shapes where the money goes.

-• Set an enterprise AI roadmap.
-Identify which use cases justify full workflow redesign and can materially lift productivity or customer outcomes, along with a realistic three to five year return on investment horizon.
+- Set an enterprise AI roadmap.
+Work out which use cases deserve a full workflow redesign.
+Judge each on productivity or customer outcomes, against a realistic three to five year payback.

-• Roll out flagship use cases.
-Launch two to three flagship use cases, such as AI driven pricing or markdowns, to demonstrate early value before scaling further.
+- Roll out flagship use cases.
+Launch two to three flagship use cases, such as AI driven pricing or markdowns, to show early value before scaling further.

 What Does the Future of AI in Retail Look Like?

-BCG's AI Radar survey of 2,400 business executives found that four out of five CEOs are more optimistic about AI investment returns than they were a year earlier, and nearly all believe AI agents will produce measurable returns in 2026.
+BCG's AI Radar survey covered 2,400 business executives.
+Four out of five CEOs are more optimistic about AI returns than a year ago.
+Nearly all expect AI agents to show measurable returns in 2026.
 Retailers that treat this as an ongoing transformation rather than a one time technology upgrade are best positioned to capture that value.

 Key Takeaways

-• AI mature retail organizations can see productivity gains of more than 30 percent outside of stores, according to BCG.
+- AI mature retail companies can see productivity gains of more than 30 percent outside of stores, according to BCG.

 Frequently Asked Questions